Learn more about our Book with Confidence and Travel Updates.

 A morning of discovery: Palm Jumeirah, Dubai Marina, Souk Madinat, and more

 On a half day tour of Dubai City, you’ll visit the Palm Jumeirah — that oft-photographed island of glitz and glamor that resembles a palm tree from above — as well as going for a ride on the monorail that runs through it.
 We’ll also stop to take photos at Atlantis the Palm (a famous 5-star resort here), the Dubai Marina, the Burj Al Arab, and the Souk Madinat.
+Then, get a glimpse of the region’s cultural riches at Saga World, a mall specializing in artwork, jewelry, carpets, and exquisite home décor.
 After a fun and active morning of discovery, you’ll have the afternoon at leisure.
 Dinner is at your hotel tonight.

 Travel overland to opulent Abu Dhabi